equelin/vagrant-xvm/README.md

 ...
 ```

-5. Check that everything goes well by connecting to the web interface at the url `http://localhost:8080`
+5. Check that everything goes well by connecting to the web interface at the url `http://localhost:8080` (modify the port according to your setup)
 6. Migrate your VM !

 # Author